bsiever/microbit-pxt-timeanddate/README.md

 ### 1. Synchronize at startup

 Synchronizing the time at startup is the easiest approach, but it requires re-programming the micro:bit everytime the time needs to be set (like whenever it is restarted).
-The `startup` will include blocks to set the time, like:
+The start up process just needs to include setting the time, like:

 ```blocks
 timeanddate.setDate(1, 20, 2020)
 timeanddate.set24HourTime(13, 30, 0)
 ```

-Setting the date can be left out if there's no need to keep track of the date, like if you want a wearable that won't display the date.
+### ~hint

+#### Date is Optional!

+If you just care about time and not the date, you don't have to set the date.

+### ~

 Once you're ready to program the micro:bit:
 1. Update the time/date being used so the time is approximately 1 minute in the future.
 2. Program the micro:bit
 3. Watch the real time carefully.
-4. About 2 seconds before the programmed time press the reset button on the back of the micro:bit.
+4. About 1-2 seconds before the programmed time press the reset button on the back of the micro:bit.
-   * The micro:bit takes about 2 seconds to restart.
-This causes the "set" block to run at the correct time.
+   * The micro:bit takes about 1-2 seconds to restart.
+This causes the "set" to run at the correct time.

-For the example above the micro:bit would be reset at 13:29.58s on Jan.
+For the example above, the micro:bit would be reset at 13:29.58s on Jan.
 20, 2020.
 It would set the date and time at almost exactly the time indicated in the set block.

 ### 2. Time advancing / rewinding

 This is the approach used by mechanical clocks, where time is set by moving the minute hand forward (or, possibly, backwards).
-Moving the minutes forward may cause the hours to change.
-And as hours change the date could change.
+Moving the minutes forward may cause the hours to change too.
+And as hours change the date could change, etc.

-This is  a tedious way to set dates and should probably only be used for adjusting the time.
+This is  a tedious way to set dates and should probably only be used when the date will never be needed and just the time needs to be set.

 #### 2.1 Simplest Approach

-Here's the simplest approach, where the buttons are dedicated to setting the time:
+Here's the simplest approach, where the buttons are dedicated to setting the time :

 ```blocks
 input.onButtonPressed(Button.A, function () {